 - a.
-Prior to eligibility to retire (less than ten years): - (1) \$2,000 lump sum benefit offset by any Social Security payment Return of contributions - b.
+Prior to eligibility to retire (less than ten years): - (1) \$2,000 lump sum benefit offset by any Social Security payment and a refund of employee of contributions with interest. - b.
 While eligible to retire (ten years or service-connected death) 60% of Service or Disability Retirement Benefit (minimum benefit is 24% of Final Compensation) plus, for each minor child, 10% of the allowance otherwise paid to the member.
 Minimum family benefit is 60% of the member's allowance.
 Maximum family benefit is 100% of member's allowance.